igvteam/igv-webapp/README.md

 ## Running the app

-igv-webapp is a pure client web application consisting entirely of static files and can be served from virtually any web server, e.g.  Apache, Flask, Tomcat, nginx,  or Amazon S3.
-As an example, instructions for use with the NPM package http-server follow.
+As noted above, refer to your web server documentation for instructions on serving the web content.
+As examples, instructions for use with the NPM package http-server and Amazon S3 follow.

 ### http-server

 Instructions for running with [http-server](https://www.npmjs.com/package/http-server).
 For more options, including installing http-server locally, see [http-server](https://www.npmjs.com/package/http-server).

-* Start http-server on the ```dist``` directory
+* Start http-server on the web content directory (_**igv-webapp.1.3.0**_ for the prepackaged distribution or _**dist**_ if building from source )
 ````
-npx http-server -a localhost dist
+npx http-server -a localhost <web content directory>
 ````

 * Open a browser and enter the following